Headquarters Banner

 Dear Mother.

 I am very well I am perfectly contented now.
 When I wrote to you last I was about 8 miles further up the river but last Tuesday we had orders to go to Washington we marched to head-quarters at Sharpsburg and joined the regiment that afternoon, next evening we started for Boonsborough where we encamped till next morning and then marched to Middletown a distance of 23 miles from Sharpsburg we encamped about 3 miles from Middletown at a place called Broad Run on the road to Sandy Hook over night next morning we started for Sandy Hook a distance of 12 miles where we are now encamped.
 We traveled a distance of about 38 miles to go to a place about 8 miles from where we were before.
 When the regiment started I had a sort of a disentery but now I am entirely well.
-We heard that there was a report that some of our regiment was taken prisoners but the report is false we are all save and well.
+We heard that there was a report that some of our regiment was taken prisoners but the report is false we are all safe and well.
 Yesterday I had a good view of Harpers Ferry from across the river.
 I saw the government buildings that were burnt.
 I do not think that it is much of a place.
 It is quite small for a town.
 It is a splendid view from the mountains.
 It resembles the picture in the geography some.
 We are encamped where the twelth was encamped it is a splendid place.
 I cannot think of much to write now.
 I must bid you good by.
 Give my love to all, kiss Bertie for me.
 I have not received but two letters since I have been from home.
 Last Monday we were paid 5 dollars

 Good by from your